sonic-molex/sonic-app-cli/doc/sonic-app-cli-autogen-HLD.md

     - generating config container only.
 The generated sonic yang can be used for REST API CVL in above step 4.
     - generating config and state.
 In this case the generated sonic yang include both config and state containers and the sonic yang is used for cli autogeneration tools and cover both config and state.
 - `config` file specifies the location and openconfig yangs for CLI generation
-- `build.py` will auto genereate coresponding sonic yang, application manifest and Dockerfile and sonic-openconfig-cli docker image is built
+- `build.py` will auto genereate coresponding sonic yang, application manifest and Dockerfile and sonic-app-cli docker image is built
-- Manual written CLIs can be included into openconfig-cli docker image by add the CLI python script into the `cli` directory.
+- Manual written CLIs can be included into sonic-app-cli docker image by add the CLI python script into the `cli` directory.
 See `cli/show.py` for example

-Then sonic-openconfig-cli image is push to a docker container registry, such as doc hub or Azure docker registry.
-There are two ways of enbale openconfig-cli:
+Then sonic-app-cli image is push to a docker container registry, such as doc hub or Azure docker registry.
+There are two ways of enbale sonic-app-cli:
 - AT run-time, it can be installed on a sonic-system by [sonic package manager](https://github.com/sonic-net/sonic-utilities/blob/master/doc/Command-Reference.md#sonic-package-manager).
 - At sonic build time, the docker image is downloaded and included inot the sonic image.

-During loading or starting `openconfig-cli` docker, sonic cli auto-generation tool will generate cli python and plugin the new CLI to the system.
+During loading or starting `sonic-app-cli` docker, sonic cli auto-generation tool will generate cli python and plugin the new CLI to the system.